We earn commissions from links on this site.

 - Data protection / file shredder: Permanently remove files.

-Is Bitdefender the best antivirus software of 2022?
+Conclusion: Is Bitdefender the best antivirus software of 2023?

-Bitdefender is one of the best antivirus programs in our test.
-Its anti-malware is exceptional, and the firewall and VPN are highly advanced.
-On top of that, its extra features are excellent.
+Bitdefender is one of the best antivirus software in our test.
+Its anti-malware, firewall, password manager, and VPN are highly advanced.
+On top of that, there are tons of extra features.

 You can try Bitdefender risk-free, thanks to its 30-day return policy.